 b) Risk governance which establish the approach to develop, support and embed the risk strategies and accountabilities; c) Risk culture which details the values and behaviours that shape risk decisions; d) Risk assessment and measurement which identify, assess, categorise and measure risk across the Group; e) Risk management and monitoring which delineated how the Group shall manage, mitigate and accept identified risks; f) Risk reporting system that formalise and conduct activities to provide insight on the Group's strengths and weaknesses; and g) Data and technology used by the Group to identify risk and control information with the objective of improving the overall operation's performance.
-Explanation for : departure Large companies are re encouraged to complete equired to complete the columns below.
-Non-large companies are the columns below.
+In August 2020, the Board had reviewed the ERM report for updates in control recommendations as well as on newly identified risk profiles.
+Explanation for : departure Large companies are required to complete the columns below.
+Non-large companies are encouraged to complete the columns below.
 Measure : Timeframe :